 Again, note that Josephus is not an eyewitness.
 Rather he is quoting all the ancient authorities he had access to, most of whom are no longer in existence, and indeed are known only from his quotations of them.
-It is impressive that Josephus seems to indicate there is a consensus among the historians of his day, not only about the remains of the Ark still existing, but also concerning the location.
+It is impressive to this researcher, that Josephus seems to indicate there is a consensus among the historians of his day, not only about the remains of the Ark still existing, but also concerning the location.

 Josephus also quotes the work of Nicholas of Damascus, the friend and biographer of Herod the Great.
 Nicholas claimed that he put great labor into his historical studies and apparently had access to many resources.
 It is possible he was one of Josephus' main sources.
 His story of the Flood, however, deviates from the Biblical account in that he has some surviving the Flood outside the Ark.
 His location for the final resting place of the Ark seems to be in harmony with the Gordyene site.
 He claims the Ark landed above Minyas on a great mountain in Armenia.
 According to ancient geographers, Minyas was a country slightly below and to the east of Armenia, below present day Lake Urmia in Iran.
-32 The name he gives this mountain, "Baris," is a mystery.
-According to Lloyd Bailey, the Greek word baris means height, or tower, but can also mean boat!33 his son before he died.
-He therefore sent for him, gave him the warmest of welcomes and presented him with a district called Carron.
-The land there has excellent soil for the production of amomum in the greatest of abundance; It also possesses the remains of the ark in which report has it that Noah was saved from the flood -- remains which to this day are shown to those who are curious to see them.
+The name he gives this mountain, "Baris," is a mystery.
+According to Lloyd Bailey, the Greek word "baris" means "height," or "tower," and can also mean "boat!"

 The third reference to the remains of the Ark is found in Vol. XX, pg.
-403 of the Loeb edition.34Monobazus, being now old and seeing that he had not long to live, desired to lay eyes on
+403 of the Loeb ed.30